 Smog Ratings are on a scale of 1 – 10, with 10 being the cleanest.
-The average vehicle available in California today has a smog score of 5.
+The average vehicle available in California today has a Smog Rating of 5.
 The table below shows the different pollutant levels associated with each Smog Rating, and how those levels relate to Federal and California certification standards.
-The Environmental Scores displayed on the DriveClean web site are currently based on the California EP Label scoring system and will be transitioned to the new Federal ratings in mid-2013.

-How the EP Label Smog Score is Determined
+How the EP Label Smog Rating is Determined

 Every car sold in California is certified by the Air Resources Board (ARB) and meets a certain emission standard.
 These emission standards are part of ARB's Low Emisson Vehicle program.
 Below is a table that provides the emission standards and the grams per mile of pollution associated with each standard.
 This is then associated with a certain Smog Rating.
 The grams per mile of NMOG and NOx are the amounts of smog forming pollutants that come from the car’s tailpipe, and that evaporate from the car.
-The Environmental Scores displayed on the DriveClean web site are currently based on the California EP Label scoring system and will be transitioned to the new Federal ratings in mid-2013.

 |Smog Rating*||Emission Standard||NMOG + NOx (g/mile)|